-The above are both responsible for reviewing and approving this behaviour policy.
+The Head Teacher and Registered Manager are both responsible for reviewing and approving this behaviour policy.
 They will both ensure that the school and home environments encourage positive behaviour.
 They will monitor how staff implement this policy to ensure rewards, sanctions and physical intervention are applied correctly, safely and appropriately.

-House Management Teams
+Management Teams